fernandonobel/OneModel-matlab/README.md

 License: MIT
 For more information please contact fersann1@upv.es
 ## Installation ##
 Download this repository into the directory of your choice.
-Then within MATLAB go to file >> Set path... and add the directory of the repository to the list (if it isn't already).
-That's it.
+Then within MATLAB go to HOME/ENVIROMENT >> Set path and add the directory of the repository and the utils directory to the list (if they aren't already).
 ## Usage ##
 ### Definición del modelo
 La clase de Matlab es un ``parser" que permite traducir los modelos.